davefavismortlock/CoastalME_TESTING/development/rfc_process.md

 The RFC process is the following one:

-- add a new .rst file in `/development/rfc` with the RFC text, and references it in [index.md](rfc/index.md), and issue a pull request.
+- add a new .md file in `/development/rfc` with the RFC text, and references it in [index.md](rfc/index.md), and issue a pull request.